leafo/moonscript/docs/reference.md

 ## Comprehensions

-Compiling provide a convenient syntax for constructing a new table by iterating over some existing object and applying an expression to its values.
+Comprehensions provide a convenient syntax for constructing a new table by iterating over some existing object and applying an expression to its values.
 There are two kinds of comprehensions: list comprehensions and table comprehensions.
 They both produce Lua tables; _list comprehensions_ accumulate values into an array-like table, and _table comprehensions_ let you set both the key and the value on each iteration.

 ### List Comprehensions